rojo-rbx/rbx-dom/docs/xml.md

 The `SharedString` data type is represented by a string that points to a `SharedString` defined elsewhere in the file.
 Specifically, the contents of elements of this type should be equal to the `md5` attribute of a [`SharedString` definition][#SharedString-def].

-A `SharedString` value may look like this:
+A `SharedString` value may appear as follows:

 ```xml
 <!--TODO SharedString>